jw1912/akimbo/README.md

 # akimbo
-A UCI Chess(960) engine written in Rust.
+A compact UCI Chess(960) engine written in Rust.

 ### Compiling
 If you have cargo installed, run `cargo build --release`.

+### Aims
+The main aim is to stay under 1500 lines of code, currently at 909 excluding blank lines and comments (995 including).

 ## Features

 #### Evaluation
-- Material
-- Knight, Bishop and Rook Mobility
-- Pawn Half-Table
-- King Quarter-Table
+- Tapered PSTs

 #### Selectivity
 - Check Extensions